grant-nations/grant-nations/README.md

 Here are some things about me:

 - 👨‍🎓 I'm a senior at the University of Utah majoring in computer science with a minor in Physics.
-- 🚀 My interests include artificial intelligence, blockchain, and commercial spaceflight.
+- 🚀 My interests include artificial intelligence, fusion energy, and commercial spaceflight.
 - ☕ I like coffee.